 - Homomorphic Encryption: a cryptographic technology allows for computations on encrypted data;

-- Differential Privacy: a mathematical formulation of how much a method preserve and guarantees the privacy of the output;
+- Differential Privacy: a mathematical formulation of how much a method preserves and guarantees the privacy of the output;

 - Synthetic Data: a family of statistical of ML-based techniques aimed to generate artificial data that preserve the relevant statistical properties of the original data, without exposing any private information;